-Long Track: Bart Swings, Derek Parra, Jordan Belchos, Cindy Klassen, Mahthieu Giroux, Brittany Bowe, Heather Richardson, Sven Kramer, Patrick Meek, Alexis Contin, Ronald Mulder, Peter Michael, Francesca Lollobrigida KC Boutiette
+Long Track: Bart Swings, Erin Jackson, Brittany Bowe, Derek Parra, Jordan Belchos, Cindy Klassen, Mahthieu Giroux, Heather Richardson, Livion Wenger, Patrick Meek, Alexis Contin, Ronald Mulder, Peter Michael, Francesca Lollobrigida, KC Boutiette, Joey Mantia, Kimi Goetz

 Short Track: Chris Crevling, Olivier Jean, Jessica Smith-Kooreman, Kimi Goetz and Keith Carroll Jr., Jordan Malone, Apolo Ohno, Mathieu Turcotte, Valerie Maltais, Marianne St-Gelais, Travis Jayner

 The great Dutch skater, Olympic Champion and World Record holder, Sven Kramer uses inline & roller for training

 Historically, athletes have managed to move swiftly and successfully, back and forth, between racing on ice blades and racing on wheels.
 Many athletes, clubs and teams are able to effectively manage short track, long track and roller & inline speed skating seasons and performances.